-DPHHS is committed to aligning the program requirements of our behavioral health and developmental disabilities services with goals to strengthen families/caregivers and increase capacity and skills in caring for their family members.
+The Commission is committed to aligning the program requirements of our behavioral health and developmental disabilities services with goals to strengthen families/caregivers and increase capacity and skills in caring for their family members.

 Given Montana's highly rural nature and ongoing health care provider workforce shortages, families/caregivers can play an outsize role in the care delivery for individuals with a behavioral health condition and/or developmental disability.
-More supports, such as enhanced respite care and training, may be required to further support those caring for individuals outside of a traditional health care setting.
+More supports, such as enhanced respite care and training and school-based services, may be required to further support those caring for individuals outside of a traditional health care setting.